bensutherland/amplitools/README.md

 Please note: all variantCaller input files **must** have been generated using the same hotspot file.
 The script assumes that all designations of VariantCaller formats are the same for all files.

 ##### 01.a.
 Prepare genotype block ####
-In R, use the following function to **select only hotspot markers**, then convert genotype calls to genepop format to output a multilocus genotype matrix (rows: samples; columns: loci):
+In R, use the following function to **select only hotspot markers** for all input files in `02_input_data`, then convert genotype calls to genepop format to output a multilocus genotype matrix (rows: samples; columns: loci):
 `proton_to_genepop(neg_control="BLANK")`
 note: include the exact string for a pattern only within your negative control samples.